 Named Entity Recognition with Classical ML

-Project for the course INFO 521 "Introduction to Machine Learning"
+Course Project — INFO 521 "Introduction to Machine Learning"

 Highlights

-We present a brief survey on classical machine learning algorithms in the context of the CoNNL-2003 Shared Task.
+This blog post present a brief survey on classical machine learning algorithms in the context of the CoNNL-2003 Shared Task.
 A named entity recognition (NER) system is built to recognize and classify objects in a body of text into predefined categories.
-While the task is certainly not new, we approach the task naively1. by creating a baseline to get some inspiration and determine the complexity of the problem which motivates the use of machine learning.
-Finally, we include an analysis between generative and discriminative machine learning algorithms.
+While the task is certainly not new, I approach the task naively1 by creating a baseline to get some inspiration and determine the complexity of the problem which motivates the use of machine learning.
+Finally, an analysis is included between generative and discriminative machine learning algorithms.

-A secondary objective for the project required each algorithm to be written in pure python with numpy.
-The scikit-learn library was used for comparision purposes during evaluation.
+A secondary objective for the project required each algorithm to be written in python.
+While not required, the scikit-learn library was used as comparision for a sanity-check during evaluation.2

 Introduction

-The Named Entity Recognition and Classification (NERC) task refers to the process that identifies phrases in text into various categories.
+The Named Entity Recognition and Classification (NERC) task refers to the process that classifies phrases in text as various categories.
 Common entity types include ORGANIZATION (ORG), PERSON (PER), LOCATION (LOC), and MISCELLANEOUS (MISC).
 Tagging is the process of labeling each word in a sentence with its respective named entity (NE).
 As an example:

 The University of Arizona ORG is a public land-grant university located in Tucson GPE , Arizona GPE .

+The remaining tokens are classified as the label outside (O), meaning the token is simply outside the named entity phrase.
 Note the categorization is subjective as one can argue Arizona is also a LOCATION.
 Approaches to NERC generally use BIO notation which separates the beginning (B-) and inside (I-) of entities.
-Otherwise the label outside (O) is used.
-The named entity above is now:
+The example above is now:

 The B-ORG University I-ORG of I-ORG Arizona I-ORG is a public land-grant university located in Tucson B-GPE , Arizona B-GPE .

-• We provide an analysis between generative and discriminative machine learning algorithms.
+• An analysis is provided between generative and discriminative machine learning algorithms.

 CoNNL-2002/-03

 The project describes a baseline & benchmark methodology for developing a NER system in the context of the CoNNL-2003 Shared Task [2].
-We will focus on the English dataset and compare the Spanish corpus from the CoNNL-2002 Shared [3]2.
+We will focus on the English dataset and compare3 the Spanish corpus from the CoNNL-2002 Shared [3].

 The English dataset was preprocessed into training, development, and test sets.
 Additionally, the number of tokens per entity type highlight the imbalanced nature of the CoNNL-2003 dataset and of NER in general.